dashohoxha/killercoda-scenarios/linux-cli/lesson8/step3.md

-# Text processing: paste
+# paste

-1. The `paste` command does the opposite of `cut`.
+The `paste` command does the opposite of `cut`.
 Rather than extracting a column of text from a file, it adds one or more columns of text to a file.

 To demonstrate how `paste` operates, we will perform some surgery on our `distros.txt` file to produce a chronological list of releases.

-   First let's sort distros by date:
+1. First let's sort distros by date:

    `head distros.txt`{{execute}}